TheBeard-af/myFlix-Angular-client/README.md

 - As a user, I want to view details about a movie.
 - As a user, I want to add and remove movies from my favorites.
 - As a user, I want to view and edit my profile information.

 ---

+## 🤖 AI Usage Disclosure

+AI tools were used to assist with drafting and structuring documentation.
+All generated content was reviewed, edited, and verified for accuracy by the author.

+---